ncbi/SuPER/README.md

 ```

 ## Environment
-Use pypy3 as Python Interpreter can speed up SuPER.
+Although regular Python Interpreter can run SuPER, to use pypy3 as Python Interpreter can speed up SuPER.
-Make sure you install Anaconda first, and you can use pypy3 as follows:
+Make sure you install Anaconda first, and you can install pypy3 as follows:

 ```
 conda create -n py3 python=3.6